Pindi Chole | Pindi Chana

 About This Pindi Chole

 My family loves chickpea curries.
 I have shared many of our favorite chickpeas curries on the blog.
-Though the classic Chana Masala is most cooked often, I also make Amritsari Chole and this Pindi Chana on occasions after having adapted it from the cookbook – “1000 Great Indian Recipes, the Ultimate Book of Indian Cuisine” by Neeta Dutta.
+Though the classic Chole Masala is most cooked often, I also make Amritsari Chole and this Pindi Chana on occasions after having adapted it from the cookbook – “1000 Great Indian Recipes, the Ultimate Book of Indian Cuisine” by Neeta Dutta.

 The word ‘chole’ or ‘chana’ is for chickpeas in Punjabi and Hindi languages.
 This dish originates from Rawalpindi in Punjab, Pakistan and hence it gets its name ‘Pindi Chana’ or ‘Pindi Chole’.